Sleep literally impacts every area of ours lives, yet how often do we make it a genuine priority?

 2) Avoid screen a few hours before bedtime

 Have a screen cut off time at least 2 hours before you plan to go to sleep.
-If you can, keep your phone and other screen out of your room entirely.
+If you can, keep your phone and other screens out of your room entirely.

 3) Stop eating a couple hours before bedtime